Kickstarter Funding

 How Backers Pledge

-- Exploring Projects: Backers browse Kickstarter to discover projects that interest them.
-They can search by category or simply explore trending and recommended projects.
+- Projects: Backers browse Kickstarter to find projects that interest them.
+They can search by category or simply peer into trending and recommended projects.

 - Choosing a Pledge Level: Backers select a pledge level that corresponds to the amount they want to contribute.
 Each pledge level typically comes with a set of rewards.

-- Payment Authorization: Backers must provide payment information during the pledging process, but their cards are only charged if the project meets its funding goal.
+- Payment Authorization: Backers must provide payment information during the pledging process, but their cards are only charged if the project meets its funding aim.

 Funding a Kickstarter Campaign